-- 33. Personnel security clearance requirements for each Zone differ and ultimately are dependent on the classification of any information or asset stored and handled within the Zone.
+- 34. Personnel security clearance requirements for each Zone differ and ultimately are dependent on the classification of any information or asset stored and handled within the Zone.
 A summary of PSPF security clearance requirements by Zone follows: - a.
-Zones One and Two -determined by security risk assessment; - b.
-Zone Three -if security classified official information or assets are held, all employees with ongoing access are to hold a security clearance at the highest level of the information/asset they access in the Zone; and - c.
-Zones Four and Five -if security classified official information or assets are held, all employees with ongoing access are to hold a security clearance at the highest level of the information or asset held in the Zone.
+Zones One and Two determined by an SRA. - b.
+Zone Three if security classified official information or assets are held, all employees with ongoing access are to hold a security clearance at the highest level of the information/asset they access in the Zone; and - c.
+Zones Four and Five if security classified official information or assets are held, all employees with ongoing access are to hold a security clearance at the highest level of the information or asset held in the Zone.

-Exception: Zones Three to Five -visitors do not require a specific security clearance as they will be escorted at all times within these Zones.
+Exception: Zones Three to Five - visitors do not require a specific security clearance as they must be escorted at all times within these Zones.

-Alternate Storage Arrangements for Security Protected Assets
+Alternative Storage Arrangements for Security Protected Assets

-- 34. Where it is impractical to apply the controls as described in the guidelines, for security-protected assets, (i.e. the shape and size of the asset precludes it from being housed in a building) alternate measures are to be applied that: - a. provide the equivalent level of protection to the requirement being varied; - b. address any specific risk identified in a security risk assessment; and - meet the business needs of the asset owner/custodian.

-- 35. Where an asset is classified, it is to be stored in the same way as information of the same classification, refer to PSPF policy: Physical security for entity resources, above.
+- 35. Where it is impractical to apply the controls as described in the guidelines, for security-protected assets, (i.e. the shape and size of the asset precludes it from being housed in a building) alternate measures are to be applied that: - a. provide the equivalent level of protection to the requirement being varied; - b. address any specific risk identified in a SRA; and - c. meet the business needs of the asset owner/custodian. - 36.
+Where an asset is classified, it is to be stored in the same way as information of the same classification, (refer to PSPF policy 15: Physical security for entity resources).
 Where it is operationally prohibitive or impractical to do so due to the nature of the asset and physical limitations of security containers, classified assets are to be stored in a secure facility that provides an equivalent level of protection afforded to information of the same classification.
-DS&VS or the relevant ESA can be contacted for advice. - 36.
-Where it is impractical altogether to store classified assets in a secure facility, they are to be protected from unauthorised surveillance and theft.
-DS&VS or relevant ESA can be contacted for advice.
-Advice is heavily dependent on the asset and will involve measures to prevent: - a. access by unauthorised persons; - b. surveillance that could reveal classified information about the asset's characteristics or capabilities; or - c. interception of any classified electronic emanations. - 37.
-To prevent unauthorised surveillance of a classified asset it should: - a. be covered in such a way that the shape of the item is disguised and, if possible, be out of sight from any public area; and - b. be protected against an advanced technical intelligence attack by sophisticated surveillance equipment which could include, but is not limited to; optical, acoustic, seismic, magnetic, radar, image intensification, thermal imaging equipment or satellites. - 38.
-If there is a risk of interception of non-communication electronic emanations from a classified asset, such as radars in weapons or surveillance systems, TEMPEST advice is to be obtained from the Australian Signals Directorate.
+DS Division or the relevant ESA can be contacted for advice.

+- 37. Where it is impractical altogether to store classified assets in a secure facility, these are to be protected from unauthorised access, surveillance and theft.
+DS Division or the relevant ESA can be contacted for advice, which is heavily dependent on the asset and will involve measures to prevent: - a. access by unauthorised persons; - b. surveillance that could reveal classified information about the asset's characteristics or capabilities; or - c. interception of any classified electronic emanations. - 38.
+To prevent unauthorised surveillance of a classified asset it should: - a. be covered in such a way that the shape of the item is disguised and, if possible, be out of sight from any public area; and - b. be protected against an advanced technical intelligence attack by sophisticated surveillance equipment which could include, but is not limited to; optical, acoustic, seismic, magnetic, radar, image intensification, thermal imaging equipment or satellites. - 39.
+If there is a risk of interception of non-communication electronic emanations from a classified asset, such as radars in weapons or surveillance systems, TEMPEST advice should be obtained from the Australian Signals Directorate.

-Storage of High-Risk Unclassified Assets
+Storage of High-Risk Official and Unclassified Assets